 What else can you do?
 Get a massage if you're past the first trimester.
 The rules are: stay off your back, avoid excessive heat and fumes.
 Find a massage therapist with experience and training in prenatal massage.

-Joanne is a massage therapist and asked if it’s OK to use arnica and lavender in massage oils.
-I’m so glad you asked, Joanne.
-It’s common for people to think that just because something goes on the skin, it’s not going to affect the rest of the body.
+Joanne is a massage therapist and asked if it's OK to use arnica and lavender in massage oils.
+It's common for people to think that just because something goes on the skin, it's not going to affect the rest of the body.
 Skin has pores that can soak solutions up.
 Fumes go up our noses and are circulated in our blood streams.
 Our bodies are quite skilled at absorbing and inhaling substances and you have to be careful about what you expose it to, especially when pregnant.
-So, Joanne, Arnica’s a "no" and Lavender’s a "yes."
+So, Joanne, Arnica's a no and Lavender's a yes.

 The National Association for Holistic Aromatherapy (NAHA) points out that skin is often more sensitive during pregnancy and certain oils and aromas that you liked pre-pregnancy might now feel or smell horrid.
 Always dilute essential oils.
 Direct application is too intense.
 NAHA supplies this partial list of diluted essential oils that might have less potential for possible adverse effects: chamomile oils, geranium, jasmine, lavender, neroli, patchouli, sandalwood, and ylang ylang.